hirethissnake/2018/README.md

 In a list:

- - docker : runs docker on CLI
+ - docker : Runs docker on CLI
- - run : execute an image (either start it and keep it started, or execute command in that environment)
+ - run : Execute an image (either start it and keep it started, or execute command in that environment)
+ - --rm : Deletes the container when it closes (to keep your comptuter clean)
+ - -it : Make the container interactive, so we can see what's going on!
- - -p 4000:8080 : Pass all data from port 4000 on the host computer into the docker image on port 8080, and vice-versa.
-4000 can be changed on the CLI, but 8080 is the port that main.py executes on.
+ - -p 4000:8080 : Pass all data from port 8080 on the host computer into the docker image on port 8080, and vice-versa.
+8080 can be changed on the CLI, but 8080 is the port that main.py executes on.
  - -v $(pwd)/app:/data/app : (**Linux**) The command is roughly the same on Windows. $(pwd) == %cd%, and returns the current location of the terminal.